Skip to main content

 llvm-core/clang llvm-core/lld

-16.2 View System Info (Hardware Detection)
+16.2 Check System Info (Hardware Detection)

 #

-View CPU Info:
+Check CPU Info:

-lscpu # View CPU model, core count, architecture etc.
+lscpu # Check CPU model, cores, architecture

-cat /proc/cpuinfo | grep "model name" | head -1 # CPU model
+cat /proc/cpuinfo | grep "model name" | head -1 # CPU Model

-View PCI Devices (Graphics, Network, etc.):
+Check PCI Devices (Graphics, Network etc.):

-lspci | grep -i vga # View Graphics Card
+lspci | grep -i vga # Graphics card

-lspci | grep -i network # View Network Card
+lspci | grep -i network # Network card

-View USB Devices:
+Check USB Devices:

 lsusb # List all USB devices

-View Loaded Kernel Modules:
+Check Loaded Kernel Modules:

-lsmod # List all currently loaded modules
+lsmod # List currently loaded modules

 lsmod | wc -l # Module count